Skip to content

 The sample command above produces two result files:

 • reduced_set.fasta contains a pruned sequence set.
-In this case, if two sequences are more than 95% identical, only the longer one is included to the results.
+In this case, if two sequences are more than 95% identical, only the longer one is included in the results.

-• reduced_set.fasta.clstr contains information about the clustering of the sequences that share higher similarity than the give threshold value (in this case 95%).
+• reduced_set.fasta.clstr contains information about the clustering of the sequences that share higher similarity than the given threshold value (in this case 95%).

 Support